nebuly-ai/optimate/notebooks/autoboost/README.md

 ## 1. Setup
 To test notebooks, we have to create an environment where all the required dependencies are installed.

-First of all, clone the repository:
+First of all, clone the `nebullvm` repository:
 ```
 git clone https://github.com/nebuly-ai/nebullvm.git
 ```